wtsi-hgi/supergiant/docs/v0/apps.md

 # Apps

-An App is what groups Components.
+An App is what groups [Components](components.md).
 You could also say an App is how to organize some collection of (micro)services.
-In practical terms, it often serves as an environment, such as "my-app-production", but organization is flexible, and up to the user.
+In practical terms, it often serves more specifically as an environment, such as "my-app-production", but organization is flexible, and up to the user.

 There may be situations where one App stores a database Component, and a Component running application code.
 However, there may also be situations where